singhayush007/HELLO_WORLD_APPLICATION/README.md

 # hello-world-app-Task-1-
-This is a simple hello world application
+This repo is a simple hello World application